 Of course, women should take all the normal precautions they would in any new territory or big city.
 Dress according to local norms to avoid unwanted attention (often this means avoiding shorts).
 Talk to locals to find out which areas may be dangerous.
 Certain bars and soccer games tend to be testosterone-fueled territory where a woman's presence will invite attention.

 Locals, particularly families, will often go out of their way to help a single female traveler.
 Keep in mind, though, that it’s more typical for Latin American women to socialize with other women, and women in Central America’s more conservative societies rarely have male friends – so befriending someone’s husband can attract resentment.
 Socializing with men here in general is a little unusual – it’s probable that they will think you want more than friendship.

-In the case of sexual assault, it's best to contact your embassy and see a doctor.
+In the case of sexual assault, contact your embassy and see a doctor.

 According to law you must have a permit to work in Central America.
-In practice people may get paid under the table or through some bureaucratic loophole, if they can find suitable work.
-Many travelers work short-term jobs (through the aforementioned loophole) in restaurants, hostels or bars geared to international travelers, for subsistence wages.
+In practice, people may get paid under the table or through some bureaucratic loophole, if they can find suitable work.
+Many travelers work short-term jobs (through the aforementioned loophole) for subsistence wages in restaurants, hostels or bars geared to international travelers.
 Before taking such a job, consider volunteering instead, as many of these jobs could just as well be performed by locals.